torvalds/linux/Documentation/media/uapi/v4l/pixfmt-007.rst

 The :ref:`smpte431` standard defines the colorspace used by cinema projectors that use the DCI-P3 colorspace.
 The default transfer function is ``V4L2_XFER_FUNC_DCI_P3``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_709``.
+The default Y'CbCr quantization is limited range.

 .. note::

-   Note that this colorspace does not specify a
-   Y'CbCr encoding since it is not meant to be encoded to Y'CbCr.
+   Note that this colorspace standard does not specify a Y'CbCr encoding since it is not meant to be encoded to Y'CbCr.
 So this default Y'CbCr encoding was picked because it is the HDTV encoding.
-The default Y'CbCr quantization is limited range.

 The chromaticities of the primary colors and the white reference are: